8 Ways To Control Your Emotions (Instead of Being Controled by Them)

 So how can we properly digest the emotion, so that we can communicate it in a nonviolent way, protecting our relationships and contributing to our own emotional development?

-Marshall Rosenberg, the founder of Nonviolent Communication, uses a great metaphor for that.
+Marshall Rosenberg, the founder of Nonviolent Communication (Affiliate link), uses a great metaphor for that.

-When someone else’s behavior triggers you, you can either wear your ‘giraffe ears’, or your ‘jackal ears’.
+When someone else’s behaviour triggers you, you can either wear your ‘giraffe ears’, or your ‘jackal ears’.

 When your jackal ears are on, you can only hear personal attacks, hurtful words, or an intention to cause you pain—you take everything personally.